Junejune95/Angular_interview/README.md

        5. Use your pipe in the HTML using ‘|’, which represents a pipe.
        6. Also, add Custom arguments if you want to.

+4. What is the difference between pure pipe and impure pipe?
+   ###### Pure Pipe
+   - A pure pipe is only called when Angular detects a change in the value or the parameters passed to a pipe.
+   - By default a pipe is pure pipe.
+   - It updates and sorts the list on component load only

+   ###### Impure Pipe
+   - An impure pipe is called on every change detection cycle in Angular.
+   - Angular calls an impure pipe for each change detection cycle, independent of the change in the input fields.(Async Pipe,JsonPipe and SlicePipe)

 #### Directive Questions: